timm/shortr/README.md

 **HOMEWORKS**

 Buse and Zimmermann offer us a list of "information needs" for software analytics.
-Lets code up supprot for all of these... in under 1000 lines of code.
+That list is not quite upt to date- it makes no mention of current concerns about FAT (fair, accountable, trustworthy) or bias mitigation.
+So can we support all these information needs?
+As well as issue related to FAT?
+And to make it fun, can we do all that under 1000 lines of code?

 ![docs/bi.png](docs/bi.png)

+Sure!

 - **Scripting**: little languages (e.g. regular expressions); test-drive-development, CLI design, version control, GitHub workflows, test-driven development, open science